hrl-2024/Price-Watch-List/README.md

 **Required Must-have Stories

 - [x] Users can type in an item they want.
+- [x] After typing, use can see the searching result in a tableview
+    * update: API fully working now.
+But having issues parsing the data (info inside dictionary/array within dictioanries)
 * Users can see the prices for the item from multiple websites.
 * Users can see the customer reviews from multiple websites.
 * Users can add the item to the item watch list